W. C. Fields: Final years

+Bill Morrow wanted to have Fields record the Request Performance monologues while the comedian, now in serious decline, was still able to function.
+Morrow arranged with his friend Les Paul, guitarist and recording engineer, to make the records at Paul's home studio, where Paul had installed a new multi-track recorder.
+The session took place in July 1946.
 Listening to one of Paul's experimental multi-track recordings, Fields remarked, "The music you're making sounds like an octopus.
 Like a guy with a million hands.
 I've never heard anything like it."
 Paul was amused, and named his new machine OCT, short for octopus.